sadko4u/tamgamp.lv2/README.md

 * VOX AC-30 Brilliant channel
 * VOX AC-30 normal channel

-This project simulates only preamplifier chains, so for proper sounding you need to additionally apply equalization or pre-captured impulse responses of different cabinets.
+This project simulates only preamplifier chains and does not attempt to do any cab simulation, so for proper sounding you need to additionally apply equalization or pre-captured impulse responses of different cabinets.

 For example, you may use the following tools for cabinet simulation:
 * LSP Impulse Responses Mono - https://lsp-plug.in/?page=manuals&section=impulse_responses_mono